gboehl/macro_puzzles/README.md

 Definition of a **puzzle** in this context:
 > A puzzle is a contradiction between theoretical conjectures and empirical evidence

 You are much invited to add puzzles.
-This list is intended to be constructive and *not* intended to be a one-sided critique on macroeconomics/DSGE models/rational Expectations/parapsychic mind control as a whole.
+This list is thought to be constructive and *not* intended to be a one-sided critique on macroeconomics/DSGE models/rational Expectations/parapsychic mind control as a whole.
 Please be neutral and concise.
 The [issues](https://github.com/gboehl/pynare/issues) can be used for discussion.
 To **contribute**, [just edit](https://github.com/gboehl/macro_puzzles/blob/master/how-to-contribute.md) this file or [shoot me an email](http://gregorboehl.com/#cta).

 ## A non-exhaustive list